phanremy/phanremy.github.io/_wiki/cheatsheet-ruby_on_rails.md

 ---
 layout: wiki
 title: Cheat sheet - Ruby on Rails
-cate1: Ruby on Rails
+cate1: Cheat sheets
 cate2:
 description: Papier de triche, aka cheat sheet, pour retrouver la mémoire
-keywords: Ruby on Rails
+keywords: Code, Ruby on Rails
 ---

 ## How to search in a jsonb attribute with keys and values of hash using PG